 3424 - Opioid Related Overdose Reversal

-The board recognizes that the opioid epidemic is a public health crisis and access to opioid-related overdose reversal medication can be life-saving.
-To assist a person at risk of experiencing an opioid-related overdose, the district will seek to obtain and maintain at least one set of opioid overdose reversal medication doses in each of its high schools.
+The board recognizes that the opioid epidemic is a public health crisis and access to opioid-related overdose reversal medication can be lifesaving.
+To assist a person at risk of experiencing an opioid-related overdose, the district will seek to obtain and maintain at least one set of opioid overdose reversal medication doses in each of its elementary, middle, and high schools.

 The following personnel may distribute or administer the school-owned opioid overdose reversal medication to respond to symptoms of an opioid-related overdose: